leotgo/unity-articles/new-features-faster/README.md

 ## 3. Focus on USES rather than DETAILS

-When changing or improving features in our game, we often have to refactor code or deal with changes in implementations.
+When changing or improving features in our game, we often have to deal with changes in implementations.
+Sometimes, these changes will break working components and be a pain in the ass to deal with.

+Sometimes we did not make these changes, yet we are still tasked with fixing stuff.
+In the worst cases we have to understand cryptic code details from others to make our adaptations.
+Even they might not know how it works anymore.
+Here, we discuss how to avoid that.

 Imagine we have a class `PlayerMotor` that handles player movement and has a property named `Speed`: